WarehouseInc/disfcmd/README.md

 # WARNING
 This product has not been tested thoroughly.
 Do not run it on your main PC as it may brick your Windows installation.

-I am not viable for any damage caused by running this tool on your main PC.
+I am not viable for any damage caused by running this tool.

 # Mechanism
 Runs `dism /online /cleanup-image /restorehealth` first.